 OVER / AT E.P.:FOLKS' SONGS

-OVER / AT is a new concert series and trans music-making world, sparked into life with a lightening bolt from composer Rufus Isabel Elliot.
+OVER / AT is a new concert series and trans music-making world.
+In charge of waking its sleepers (curating/producing) is composer Rufus Isabel Elliot, who is nursing this world back to life.
 It launched at the Glad Café in the distant land of March 2020.
 We are back for a big, bad, and dangerous 2021 season.
 This year, we are focusing on the voice – how we speak, sing, hum, shout, and howl.
 We aim to make work by/with/for trans, non-binary, and other gender minority folks.

 FOLKS’ SONGS is a new E.P. from the trans music-making world of OVER/AT.
 It comprises three exclusive, newly commissioned audio pieces by three Scotland-based trans, non-binary, or other gender-minority artists: new songs for/by/with the Folk.